 The Massachusetts Trial Court is expanding walk-in Court Service Centers across Massachusetts.
 Court Service Centers help people navigate the court system.
 Centers are open whenever the courts are open, and are available to all court users, with or without attorneys.

-Court Service Centers are now open at five courthouses: Edward W. Brooke Courthouse in Boston, Franklin County Courthouse in Greenfield, Fenton Judicial Center in Lawrence, Springfield Hall of Justice and the Worcester Trial Court Complex.
+Court Service Centers are now open at six courthouses: Edward W. Brooke Courthouse in Boston, Franklin County Courthouse in Greenfield, Fenton Judicial Center in Lawrence, George N. Covett Courthouse in Brockton, Springfield Hall of Justice and the Worcester Trial Court Complex.

 What services are available?